dani-coffee/cybersecurity-notes/tryhackme/Networking.md

 ---

-• `ARP` - allows a device to associate its MAC address with an IP address on the network.Consists of an ARP request that sends a broadcast message to the LAN devices asking what is the MAC of the Ip I'm looking for and an ARP reply in which the device returns its MAC.The mapping is stored in the ARP cache of the requesting device
+• `ARP` - allows a device to associate its MAC address with an IP address on the network.Consists of an ARP request that sends a broadcast message to the LAN devices asking what is the MAC of the Ip I'm looking for and an ARP reply in which the device returns its MAC.The mapping is stored in the ARP cache of the requesting device.

 ---

 • `DHCP` - protocol used on Internet Protocol (IP) networks for automatically assigning IP addresses and other communication parameters to devices connected to the network .
 Steps: DORA.
-Discover(broadcast message to locate available DHCP servers),Offer( the DHCP server(can be a router) responds with an offer, including an available IP address and other config info.),Request(the requesting device responds with a request for the offered IP address),Accept(The DHCP server sends an acknowledgment, confirming the lease and assigning the IP address to the client)
+Discover(sends packets from the IP address 0.0.0.0 to broadcast IP address to locate available DHCP servers),Offer( the DHCP server(can be a router) responds with an offer, including an available IP address and other config info.),Request(the requesting device responds with a request for the offered IP address),Accept(The DHCP server sends an acknowledgment, confirming the lease and assigning the IP address to the client)

 ---